-In 2002, under the leadership of Mayor Ken Klotz(D), City Council, Saratoga approved Solomon Northup Day as an annual event the third Saturday in July.
+In 2002, Mayor Ken Klotz(D), and Saratoga City Council, approved Solomon Northup Day as an annual event the third Saturday in July.

 In 2003, The Smithsonian Institution, Anacostia Museum, recognized the event as part of the Jubilee traveling exhibition and,

-In 2007, The National Park Service, National Underground Railroad Network to Freedom Program recognized this project, which takes place at the Saratoga Springs Visitor Center, venues throughout the City and Plattsburgh.
+In 2007, The National Park Service, National Underground Railroad Network to Freedom recognized this project, which takes place at the Saratoga Springs Visitor Center, Skidmore College and venues trhoughout the City and Plattsburgh.

-April 2013, Fox Searchlight (with Plan B Productions) contacts Founder, Renee Moore, for information concerning their need to contact actual descendants, before film release.
+April 2013, Fox Searchlight (with Plan B Productions) contacts Founder, Renee Moore, for information and contact with actual descendants before film release.